-Susan has extensive nonprofit management experience as the founder and executive director.
+Susan has extensive nonprofit management experience as the founder and executive director of Let It Be Us, a nonprofit working in the space of recruitment and placement within foster care and adoption.
 Her background in human resources has been indispensable in the recruitment of Sponsored Athletes, donors and corporate sponsors.
-Susan manages the on-board crew for A Long Swim’s Signature Swim
+Susan manages the on-board crew for A Long Swim’s Signature Swims.

 A Long Swim Signature Swim Team

 Dave McConnell was a physically powerful man.
 He had been a three-sport athlete who chose veterinary medicine as a vocation, and he used his physical power every day.
 Early in his career, he worked with a lot of horses and cattle, and could move a reluctant dairy cow with just a lean of his shoulder.
 In later years, it was all “small” animals, like Great Danes and St. Bernards that he lifted onto examining tables.
 It was heartbreaking to watch that physical power dissipate because of ALS, to the point where he was unable to lift a fork to feed himself.